How to Make Black Beans and Corn Salsa?

 Black Bean and Roasted Corn Salsa Recipe

-- Kernels from 4 ears of roasted corn recipe follows
+- 4 ears corn kernels removed, recipe follows

 - ½ cup fresh lime juice depending on the size of your limes, 3-5